dcamc425/Web-Projects/README.md

 # Web-Projects
-A sample of web projects developed
+A sample of web projects developed.